FINANCIALIZATION: AN ECONOMIC MALIGNANCY

 Leasingization and Insurancization

 Credit-based purchasing is not the only form of financialization.
-Another is to replace purchasing altogether with “leasing” or “subscribing,” as has been occuring, for example, in the markets for cars and higher-priced software.
+Another is to replace purchasing altogether with “leasing” or “subscribing,” as has been occurring, for example, in the markets for cars and higher-priced software.
 Both leasing and subscription replace lump-sum cash-on-the-barrel payments with long-term streams of monthly, quarterly or annual payments, and in that sense have the same magical effect as credit-based financialization: expanding the pool of buyers while raising effective prices.

 Nowhere in the American economy is the malignancy of financialization more evident than in the market for healthcare goods and services.
 Here, of course, the old-fashioned practice of simply paying cash for doctors, hospital procedures, pharmaceuticals, etc. has been replaced by a system of “insurance”—which deserves to be in scare-quotes because it increasingly resembles a leasing or subscription-based system rather than a true insurance system.

 The modern American health-insurance disaster originated, of course, from the understandable desire to insure people against medical costs that their savings could not cover.
 Health insurance in that sense was compellingly analogous to home insurance against a catastrophic fire or flood.
 Over time, of course, the insurancization of healthcare has come to cover not just catastrophic medical costs but virtually all medical costs.
-“What insurance do you have?” is the first question any American medical receptionist or pharmacist will ask a customer these days, even for small things like checkups or generic pills, and (as I know all too well from my own profession) academic discussions of how to fix the American healthcare system universally assume that healthcare must be insurance-based—it is never an object of debate, other than in the context of advocacy for 100% socialized medicine.
+“What insurance do you have?” is the first question any American medical receptionist or pharmacist will ask a customer these days, even for small things like checkups or generic pills.
+And as I know all too well from my own profession, academic discussions of how to fix the American healthcare system universally assume that healthcare must be insurance-based—it is never an object of debate, other than in the context of advocacy for 100% socialized medicine.